jubatus/website/source/en/tutorial/regression_java.rst

   Here, we generate the data for prediction by using the YAML file (please download the library `JYaml <http://jyaml.sourceforge.net/download.html>`_ )
   YAML is one kind of data format, in which objects and structure data are serialized.

-  Read the YAML file (myhome.yml) as a HashMap (Row 131).
+  Read the YAML file (myhome.yml) as a HashMap (Line 106).
   Generate the prediction Datum by using the [makeDatum] method, as simliar as Step 2, with the HashMap.

-  However, since the argument used here is HashMap, although the output is the same, the generation process is different (Row 187-223).
+  However, since the argument used here is HashMap, although the output is the same, the generation process is different (Line 148-176).
   In addition, there is no need to fill all the items in one Datum.
 The only required conditions are created in the Datum.

   Add the Datum into the prediction data list, and send it into the estimate() method in "RegressionClient" for prediction.

  5. Prediction by the regression model

-  The prediction results are returned as a list by the estimate() method (Row 137).
+  The prediction results are returned as a list by the estimate() method (Line 116).

  6. Output the result